128 article articles found, showing 1 to 10:

 Candidate Standard 5100.20-2020: IPP Everywhere™ Printer Self-Certification Manual v1.1 (SELFCERT) has been approved.
 This document defines IPP Everywhere™ v1.1 Printer self-certification test procedures and the process required for PWG Members to register the test results on the PWG web site in order to use the “IPP Everywhere™” logo.

 Candidate Standard 5100.14-2020: IPP Everywhere™ v1.1 has been approved.
 This specification defines an IPP profile that supports network printing without vendor-specific driver software, including the transport, various discovery protocols, and standard document formats.

-The PWG held its August 2019 Virtual Face-to-Face Meeting on August 28-30, 2019 via WebEx teleconferences.
-Representatives from Apple, Canon, Google, High North, HP Inc., Kyocera, Lexmark, Qualcomm, TIC, TCS and Xerox attended the meetings.
+The PWG held its May 2020 Virtual Face-to-Face Meeting on May 5-8, 2020 via WebEx teleconferences.
+This event was held in collaboration with Linux Foundation OpenPrinting Workgroup.
+Sessions were presented by both organizations over the event‘s 3 days.
+Representatives from Apple, Artifex, Canon, Canonical, Google, Gutenprint, High North, HP Inc., Kyocera, Lakeside Robotics, Lexmark, Qualcomm, Red Hat, Ricoh, TIC, TCS and Xerox attended the meetings, as well as several independent individuals.
 Attendees reviewed work in progress, including drafts of a number of in-progress specifications, and discussed liaisons with partner groups.
 Here is a summary of the proceedings.

 It is directly available at the following URLs:

-The PWG Last Call of the IPP System Service v1.0 (SYSTEM) specification is now underway.
-The last call ends September 13, 2019.
+The PWG Call for Objections for the IPP Everywhere v1.1 specification is now underway.